Robust Spatial Confounding Adjustment via Basis Voting: Problem Setup and Assumptions

-In keeping with the spatial statistics literature, we assume throughout a linear data generating process (DGP) for the outcome at a generic spatial location $s \in \mathcal{D}$:
+In keeping with the existing literature on spatial statistics and spatial confounding, we assume throughout a linear data generating process (DGP) for the outcome at a generic spatial location $s \in \mathcal{D}$:

 where $\beta$ is the exposure effect of interest, $\epsilon(s)$ is an independent mean-zero error term, and $U(s)$ is collinear with $X(s)$.
 If the confounder $U$ were measured, then it would be straightforward to estimate the exposure effect $\beta$, simply by regressing $Y$ in $X$ and $U$ and looking at the estimated slope for $X$.
-As $U$ is not measured, we cannot directly adjust for it in the model.
-In this paper, we propose novel assumptions under which we can estimate the true causal effect $\beta$ in the presence of the unmeasured confounding by $U$.
+As $U$ is not measured, we cannot directly adjust for it.
+Both $X$ and $U$ are assumed to be deterministic (fixed) continuous functions of the spatial domain from a functional space $\calF(\calD,f_S)$ of continuous functions in $\calD$ equipped with the inner product $\langle g,h\rangle_{f_S}\coloneqq \int_\calD g(s)h(s)f_S(s)ds$ and the corresponding norm $\|\cdot \|_{f_S}$ with respect to the sampling measure $f_S$.
+Let $\mathcal{H}=\{h_1,h_2, \cdots\}$ denote an infinite-dimensional orthonormal basis of $\calF(\mathcal{D}, f_S)$.
+Unlike prior approaches, our method does not require an assumption that the basis functions $h_1,h_2, \cdots$ are ordered by their degree of smoothness or roughness, with $X$ having a longer expansion than $U$.